Charlotte Sexual Harassment Lawyers

 Employees who report claims of sexual harassment also are protected from retaliation taken against them by supervisors, managers, or the employer.
 Moreover, an employee who does not report this type of behavior through the employer’s complaint procedure may find that he or she will not be able to bring a successful lawsuit against the employer in the future.

 Sexual harassment claims are taken seriously by the Equal Employment Opportunity Commission (EEOC) and by the courts.
-If you need to pursue or defend this type of case, you should retain the services of an employment law attorney as soon as possible.
-Your case may be subject to short deadlines; the sooner you bring your case to our expert Charlotte sexual harassment attorneys, the sooner we can investigate and help you pursue justice.
+If you need to pursue or defend this type of claim, you should retain the services of an employment law attorney as soon as possible.
+Your case may be subject to short deadlines; the sooner you bring your case to our Charlotte sexual harassment attorneys, the sooner we can investigate and help you pursue justice.

-If you have felt discriminated against at your place of employment or even need help with personal injury legal matters don't hesitate to reach out our expert team.
+If you have felt discriminated against at your place of employment or even need help with personal injury legal matters don't hesitate to reach out our team.

 Contact us at (704) 327-5944 for the legal assistance you need today.